 "Woe to you Torah experts!
 For you have taken away the key of knowledge!
 Not only did you yourselves not go in, you also have stopped those who were trying to enter!"
 (Luke 11: 52)

-Among the many things traditional Jewish rabbis have done in order to debunk Yeshua is to "micro-manage" the Messianic prophecies.
+Included among the myriad ways rabbis attempt to debunk Yeshua is to "micro-manage" the Messianic prophecies.

-Since traditional Jews claim that Yeshua is not the Messiah, and they are waiting for a "messiah-yet-to-come" to fulfill all the Biblical prophecies, then what about the prophecies that cannot be fulfilled NOW because they were, and HAD TO BE fulfilled in the PAST?
-This would mean that a "messiah-yet-to-come" cannot be THE Messiah because he can't fulfill prophecies that have already happened.
+Since the anti-missionaries claim that Yeshua is not the Messiah, and they are waiting for a "messiah-yet-to-come" to fulfill all the Biblical prophecies, then what about the prophecies that cannot be fulfilled NOW because they were, and had to be fulfilled in the past?
+This would mean that a "messiah-yet-to-come" cannot be the Messiah because he can't fulfill prophecies that have already happened.

 Yes, this is long, but it's worth it!